 Black Panther!
-Brilliant, heroic, royal, and woefully underrepresented in Marvel Unlimited.
-Nonetheless, I’ve put together a reading order of T’Challa’s comics since the 1960s.
+Brilliant, heroic, royal, and (before his movie) woefully underrepresented in Marvel Unlimited.
+Nonetheless, I’ve put together a reading order of T’Challa’s comics since his 1960s origin in Fantastic Four.

 Black Panther Debuts